Requirements#

 The zmcontrol -v command, used to retrieve Carbonio CE’s configuration, will continue working as usual.

-To get the list of all Carbonio services, use command
+Get the list of all Carbonio services

 # systemctl list-unit-files